 How to make an offer on a house

-Making an offer on a house is the first step to getting the ball rolling in the home buying process, and doing it right can help you succeed in doing so.
-If you’ve found your dream home and are ready to buy, here’s a few tips on putting an offer down.
+Making an offer on a house is the first step to getting the ball rolling on your home purchase.
+If you’ve found your dream home and are ready to buy, here are a few tips on putting an offer down.

 How to put in an offer on a house

-Look at similar properties in the area (as in, properties with the same amount of bedrooms/bathrooms/features you’re looking for) that have recently sold.
+Look at similar properties in the area (as in, properties with the same number of bedrooms/bathrooms/features you’re looking for) that have recently sold.

 See how much they sold for, how long they were on the market for, and so on.
-Having this research front-of-mind can be helpful when considering putting in an offer as you can identify how much you should realistically be prepared to spend.
+Having this research front-of-mind can be helpful when putting in an offer, as you can identify how much you should realistically be prepared to spend.

 Free online property reports can also be helpful to get a snapshot of key details of the property you’re looking to buy.

-There is always the possibility of negotiating your offer with the agent, so you may be wondering whether you should offer your best price on the first go.
 In a seller’s market, most experts advise that you offer your best price from the get-go to stand out from other potentially lower offers.
-This saves your offer being discarded due to being too low, and it can help your offer stand out.
+This saves your offer from being discarded due to being too low, and it can help your offer stand out.

 While you can definitely offer less than the asking price, if you really have your heart set on one particular home, it may not be wise.
 Many properties will sell with multiple offers on the table for the vendor to choose from.
 This means that the best offer will likely end up with the home.